Mateoloperaortiz/ProyectoIntegrador1/README.md

 - **❤️ Favorites**: Save your favorite AI tools for quick access
 - **🔎 Search & Filtering**: Find tools by name, category, functionality, or popularity
 - **📱 Responsive Design**: Modern UI that works seamlessly across devices of all sizes
+- **✨ Markdown Support**: Rich text formatting in chat with support for headings, lists, links, and more
+- **🖥️ Code Syntax Highlighting**: Beautiful code blocks with syntax highlighting for 15+ programming languages
+- **🎨 Theme Selection**: Choose from multiple syntax highlighting themes (GitHub, Atom One Dark, Dracula, and more)
+- **📋 Code Copy**: One-click copy functionality for code blocks with visual feedback

 ## 🎮 Demo